 The Apuan Alps are famous thanks to their beautiful marbles, deep abysses and large karst underground cavities.
-The geographical location of the Apuan Alps, their vertical development, exposure and the different nature of rocks have created diversified and contrasting environments rich in animal and vegetal populations.
+Their geographical location and vertical development, exposure and the different nature of rocks have created diversified and contrasting environments rich in animal and vegetal populations.
 The whole territory is characterized by a high biodiversity as a result of a complex biological evolution occurred in the context of a large territorial biodiversity deriving from a complex geological history.
 Habitats and vegetal and animal species of Community interest enabled the identification of a large SPA and ten SCIs directly linked with the physical landscape and the geological substrate with crests, cliffs, carbonate or siliceous ridges and screes, limestone pavements and lithosols.